Schenectady, New York: After the revolution

 Schenectady benefited by increased traffic connecting the Hudson River to the Mohawk Valley and the Great Lakes to the west and New York City to the south.
 The Albany and Schenectady Turnpike (now State Street) was constructed in 1797 to connect Albany to settlements in the Mohawk Valley.
 The Mohawk and Hudson Railroad started operations in 1831 as one of the first railway lines in the United States, connecting the city and Albany by a route through the pine barrens between them.
-Developers in Schenectady quickly founded the Utica & Schenectady Railroad, chartered in 1833; Schenectady & Susquehanna Railroad, chartered May 5, 1836; and Schenectady & Troy Railroad, chartered in 1836, making Schenectady "the rail hub of America at the time" and competing with the Erie Canal.
+Developers in Schenectady quickly founded the Utica and Schenectady Railroad, chartered in 1833; Schenectady and Susquehanna Railroad, chartered May 5, 1836; and Schenectady and Troy Railroad, chartered in 1836, making Schenectady "the rail hub of America at the time" and competing with the Erie Canal.
 Commodities from the Great Lakes areas and commercial products were shipped to the East and New York City through the Mohawk Valley and Schenectady.

-The last slaves in New York and Schenectady gained freedom in 1827, under the state's gradual abolition law.
-The law first gave freedom to children born to slave mothers, but they were indentured to the mother's master for a period into their early 20s.
-Union College established a school for black children in 1805, but discontinued it two years later.
-Methodists helped educate the children for a time but public schools did not accept them.
+The last enslaved individuals in Schenectady gained freedom in 1827, under the state's gradual abolition law.
+The law first gave freedom to children born to enslaved mothers, but they were indentured to the mother's master for a period into their early 20s.
+Union College established a school for Black children in 1805, but discontinued it two years later.
+Methodists helped educate the children for a time, but public schools did not accept them.

 In the 1830s, the abolitionist movement grew in Schenectady.
 In 1836, Rev. Isaac Groot Duryee (also recorded as Duryea) co-founded the interracial Anti-Slavery Society at Union College and the Anti-Slavery Society of Schenectady in 1837.
 Freedom seekers were supported via the Underground Railroad route that ran through the area, passing to the west and north to Canada, which had abolished slavery.

-In 1837 Duryee, together with others who were free people of color, co-founded the First Free Church of Schenectady (now the Duryee Memorial AME Zion Church).
+In 1837, Duryee, together with others who were free people of color, co-founded the First Free Church of Schenectady (now the Duryee Memorial AME Zion Church).
 He also started a school for students of color.
-The abolitionist Theodore S. Wright, an African-American minister based in New York City, spoke at the church's dedication and praised the school.
+Abolitionist Theodore S. Wright, an African-American minister based in New York City, spoke at the church's dedication and praised the school.

 Through the late 19th century, new industries were established in the Mohawk Valley and powered by the river.
 Industrial jobs attracted many new immigrants, first from Ireland, and later in the century from Italy and Poland.
 In 1887, Thomas Edison moved his Edison Machine Works to Schenectady.
-In 1892, Schenectady became the headquarters of the General Electric Company.
+In 1892, Schenectady became the headquarters of General Electric.
 This business became a major industrial and economic force and helped establish the city and region as a national manufacturing center.
 GE became important nationally as a creative company, expanding into many different fields.
 American Locomotive Company also developed here, from a Schenectady company, and merging several smaller companies in 1901; it was second in the United States in the manufacture of steam locomotives before developing diesel technology.